Now Reading

 9. Bubblegum Crisis (1987-1991)

-The 8-episode anime series chronicles the adventures of the Knight Sabers, an all-female group of mercenaries.
+The 8-episode cyberpunk anime series chronicles the adventures of the Knight Sabers, an all-female group of mercenaries.
 The Knight Sabers patrol the dystopian cyberpunk streets of 2032 Mega Tokyo, fighting against serious crime.
-Their major challenge is encountering the rogue cybernetic beings.
+Their major challenge is encountering rogue cybernetic beings.
 In 2025, a powerful earthquake dubbed the Second Great Kanto Earthquake – wreaks havoc on the Japanese economy.
-In the wake of this tragedy, a mega corporation named Genom creates cybernetic entities and gains immense power.
-The artificial life forms called ‘Boomers’ help in Japan’s recovery.
+In the wake of this tragedy, a mega-corporation named Genom creates cybernetic entities and gains immense power.
+The artificial life forms called ‘Boomers’ helped in Japan’s recovery.

 However, the Boomers too malfunction and commit crimes.
 Bubblegum Crisis was heavily influenced by Blade Runner (1982), Streets of Fire (1984), and The Terminator (1984).
 The writer of the series Toshimichi Suzuki was also passionate about mecha designs.
-Bubblegum Crisis was one of the first anime series to gain popularity in the West.
+Bubblegum Crisis became one of the first popular anime series in the West.
 Apart from the original series, there are also spin-offs, prequels, and reboots set in the Bubblegum Universe.

 8. Ghost in the Shell 2: Innocence (2004)

-Mamoru Oshii’s sequel to the 1995 anime features an oblique plot.
+Mamoru Oshii’s sequel to the 1995 anime has an oblique plot.
 But it offers a feast of jaw-dropping images and gradually reveals its philosophical core.
-Batou, the mechanised detective who works under the command of Major Motoko Kusanagi (in the original) plays the central role in the sequel.
+Batou, the mechanized detective who works under the command of Major Motoko Kusanagi (in the original) plays the central role in the sequel.
 He is assigned a human partner named Togusa.
-They investigate a series of murder cases where the female sex droids have murdered their owners.
+They investigate a series of murder cases where female sex droids have murdered their owners.

-Japan’s obsession with dolls is deeply incorporated in the nation’s cultural history.
-And Oshii uses the traditional roots of dolls to fascinatingly explore the theme of self-awareness and spirit within humans and mechanised cyborgs.
+Japan’s obsession with dolls is deeply incorporated into the nation’s cultural history.
+And Oshii uses the traditional roots of dolls to fascinatingly explore the theme of self-awareness and spirit within humans and mechanized cyborgs.
 Oshii makes us swallow the dense philosophical musings through his enthralling visuals.
-Similar to Appleseed, the animation is a blend of computer-generated and hand-drawn animation.
+Like Appleseed, the animation is a blend of CGI and hand-drawn animation.
 This offers a more nuanced visual texture and deep-focus background.
-Overall, the hybrid imagery and intellectual component of Innocence get even better in the repeat viewings.

 7. Ghost in the Shell: Stand Alone Complex (2002-2005)

 The complex sociopolitical framework in the first Ghost in the Shell anime might be a little hard to comprehend in a single viewing.
 Thankfully, the resounding success of the anime made possible the follow-up series and features.
-Created by Kenji Kamiyama, Ghost in the Shell: Stand Alone Complex is a 52-episode anime series focused more on Major Kusanagi’s Section 9.
+Created by Kenji Kamiyama, this 52-episode cyberpunk anime series focused more on Major Kusanagi’s Section 9.
 The series has better story arcs for the characters and gets deep into this world’s politics.
 There are also plenty of cool and memorable action sequences.

 The series sees Section 9 clashing with many enemies, including the intellectual terrorist The Laughing Man and Hideo Kuze, the hacker of cyber brains.
-The anime series also juggles different tones for each episode, and is set in various places in the cyberpunk future.
+The series also juggles different tones for each episode and is set in various places in the cyberpunk future.
 The second season is more introspective and less fun than the first.
-Nevertheless, the former features more relevant and thought-provoking political story-lines.
+Nevertheless, the former features more relevant and thought-provoking political storylines.

 6. Texhnolyze (2003)